Clyde-365/Website-Of-Aarish-Adhikary/README.md

   <<< Author notes: Header of the course >>>
   Include a 1280×640 image, course title in sentence case, and a concise description in emphasis.
   In your repository settings: enable template repository, add your 1280×640 social image, auto delete head branches.
-  Add your open source license, Website Of Aarish Adhikary uses Creative Commons Attribution 5.0 International.
+  Add your open source license, Website Of Aarish Adhikary uses MIT License.
 -->

 # Website Of Aarish Adhikary